ansible/ansible-ai-connect-service/README.md

 ```

 This sets up a matching client ID to the one that is coded directly
-into the VSCode extension.
+into the VS Code extension.

-Review the screen recording for instruction on configuring the VSCode
+Review the screen recording for instruction on configuring the VS Code
 extension to access your running wisdom service.

 Note: If, after running ```python manage.py runserver``` you encounter an AssertionError, use the following